-B. Medical Director of Quality Improvement
+B. Senior Medical Director

-The QI Medical Director is a board-certified physician trained in Emergency Medicine who holds a current unrestricted license to practice medicine in California.
-The QI Medical Director has relevant experience and current knowledge in clinical program administration, including utilization and quality improvement management and holds a Medical Doctorate, Master of Medical Management, and Master of Science in Biomedical Investigations, over 15 years of clinical experience, and 11 years of QI experience.
-The Medical Director is part of the medical team and is responsible for strategic direction of the Quality and Program Improvement programs.
+The Senior Medical Director is a board-certified physician trained in Emergency Medicine who holds a current unrestricted license to practice medicine in California.
+The Senior Medical Director has relevant experience and current knowledge in clinical program administration, including utilization and quality improvement management and holds a Medical Doctorate, Master of Medical Management, and Master of Science in Biomedical Investigations, over 16 years of clinical experience, and 12 years of QI experience.
+The Senior Medical Director is part of the medical team and is responsible for strategic direction of the Quality and Program Improvement programs.
 The Medical Director also forms a dyad partner with the Sr. Director of Quality and will serve as an internal expert, consultant, and resource in QI.
 They are responsible for clinical appropriateness, quality of care, pay for performance, access and availability, provider experience, member experience and cost-effective utilization of services delivered to Alliance members.
+The Senior Medical Director has executive oversight over the Behavioral Health Program

 Responsibilities include participating in the grievance and external medical review procedure process, resolving medically related and potential quality related grievances, and issuing authorizations, appeals, decisions, and denials.
-The QI Medical Director reports to the CMO.
+The Senior Medical Director reports to the CMO.